Design Initiative

 About DIAD · Our approach

-Design practice is moving in weeks now, not years.
+Design practice that used to take months now moves in weeks.
 A year ago, human-centered designers integrated feasibility, desirability, and viability over months.
 Today the timelines have compressed — and the materials have multiplied.
 Designers need to mix engineering, ethnography, AI, ecology, and craft without losing the judgment that makes the work worth doing.

 Dartmouth has the structure for this moment.
 The Human-Centered Design minor is the most popular on campus.
 Faculty with deep HCD expertise already work across engineering, computer science, studio art, environmental studies, geography, psychology, and entrepreneurship.
 Small classes enable rapid cross-disciplinary iteration.
 The liberal arts core provides the critical thinking and ethical reasoning the work requires.